JJLovesLife/portfolio-rebalancer/README.md

 ### Calculators
 The application requires a calculator implementation to function.
 Add a `calculator.*.py` file to the `src/rebalancer` directory.
 Extend the base class in `src/rebalancer/calculator.py` to implement your calculation algorithm for portfolio rebalancing.

+### Exchange Rate Handling
+The application requires a `FX.py` file in the `src/market_data` directory to handle currency exchange rates.
+If your portfolio doesn't involve foreign currencies, you can implement an empty version of this file that returns default values.

 ## Optional Components

 ### Market Data Sources